2013-2014 PECO Energizing Education Program

 What is the School's Commitment?

-4. Work with NEED to plan for the Educational Energy Audit experience for a select team of students.
-NEED's Certified Energy Manager, Todd Rogers, will work with a group of students to survey the school building and make recommendations for increasing energy conservation in the school.
+4. Work with The NEED Project to plan for the Educational Energy Audit experience for a select team of students.
+The NEED Project's Certified Energy Manager, Todd Rogers, will work with a group of students to survey the school building and make recommendations for increasing energy conservation in the school.
 Students execute both school and home energy audits.

 5. Organize a PECO sponsored field trip (optional).

-6. Execute the community project and create a presentation, video, or student performance about the project and its results to submit for review and for students to present at PECO Energizing Education Night in May 2013.
-Projects will be reviewed and top projects selected to present.
-(Required)
+6. Execute the community project and create a presentation, video, and/or student performance about the project and its results.
+Submit the project for review by May 5, 2014.
+Projects will be reviewed, and top projects will be selected to present at the PECO Energizing Education Celebration on June 3, 2014.
+Participation is mandatory.

 7. Participate in mandatory mid-year check-in evaluations and calls to be certain the program is progressing as planned.

-8. Complete teacher and student evaluations and submit to NEED no later than May 30, 2013.
+8. Complete teacher and student evaluations and submit to The NEED Project no later than June 4, 2014.

 ABOUT THE PARTNERS

-PECO, NEED, and The Franklin Institute are honored to bring this program to PECO schools.
-NEED and The Franklin Institute have a variety of resources for use in the K-12 Classroom.
+PECO, The NEED Project, and The Franklin Institute are honored to bring this program to PECO schools.
+The NEED Project and The Franklin Institute have a variety of resources for use in the K-12 Classroom.

 The Franklin Institute